calculix/CalculiX-Examples/Contact/Shell1/Shell1.rst

       Point ``p0`` at the origin is swept in x direction, the resulting line is copied and rotated by :math:`\pm` 120°.

-      These three lines for the set ``c_bottom``, which we later use for contact definition.
+      These three lines form the set ``c_bottom``, which we later use for contact definition.

       The lines are swept in z direction, the copy of the generating set is named ``c_top`` and also later used for contact.